department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/conversation_guide.md

     - Talk to me about what is easy and not easy to use on this page?
 Alternate: what would you change about this?
 Why?

 **Design Variation with Label Emphasis**

-*This is another variation to the Review page you just viewed.
+*This is another variation to the page you just viewed.
 Please take a couple of minutes to look at this page.*

 - Please talk to me about how easy it is to review the information in this page (feedback about accordion design)?
 - Thinking about the question I asked you in the previous design - What do you think is more importanat for you to look and recoginize?
 Title (Name, DOB)or the value assocaited with it?